 Electronic verification of QLE Permanent Move Within or to California – Optional, only complete if proposal includes this optional functionality.

-All one-time and recurring costs to perform the services as set forth in Exhibit A and its Attachments shall be incorporated into the per transaction costs identified within this cost sheet.
+With the exception in the paragraph immediately below, all one-time and recurring costs to perform the services as set forth in Exhibit A and its Attachments shall be incorporated into the per transaction costs identified within this cost sheet.

+Covered California shall not own or operate the solution and seeks to limit start-up costs in this Agreement.
+However, as set forth in the Start-Up Cost Payment chart below, Contractor may receive up to two start-up payments associated with the completion of specified Deliverables and milestones.
+The solution shall be fully operational prior to receipt of the second payment outlined in the chart below.
+All start-up payments received by Contractor shall be applied against future transaction costs.
+As an example, if a Contractor receives $100,000 of start-up costs, the first $100,000 of transaction costs owed by Covered California will be satisfied and Covered California will not be obligated to remit payments for transaction costs until said costs exceed $100,000.
+The maximum amount of start-up costs that Contractor may receive is $500,000.

 A transaction is defined as a successful inquiry and a successful response with data that validates whether or not the person applying for insurance coverage meets the business requirement test.
 An inconclusive result does not qualify as a successful response.
 Regardless of the number of attempts it takes Contractor to achieve a successful inquiry and a successful response, Covered California will compensate Contractor for a maximum of one transaction per every one individual requesting coverage during special enrollment due to the loss of insurance coverage, or the permanent move within or to California QLEs.